greg7mdp/gf/README.md

 ![A screenshot showing the embedded profiler, which is displaying a multi-colored flame graph.](https://raw.githubusercontent.com/nakst/cdn/main/unknown2.png)
 ![A screenshot showing the memory window and extended watch expression view.](https://raw.githubusercontent.com/nakst/cdn/main/%20memory%20window%20and%20extended%20view%20window.png)

-~~All tiers on my Patreon, https://www.patreon.com/nakst, get access to the extension pack. ~~

-**This is now available to all; see the folder `extensions_v5`.**

 This currently includes:
 - Embedded tracing profiler
 - Memory window
 - Extended watch expression view (for strings, matrices and base conversion)
 - [Waveform viewer](https://raw.githubusercontent.com/nakst/cdn/main/waveform_viewer.mp4)
 - Full source code for the pack

-Make sure you use the latest version of the extension pack with the latest commit of `gf`, otherwise you'll likely run into compile or runtime errors!